Dorwearde History, Family Crest & Coats of Arms

 Early History of the Dorwearde family

-Another 187 words (13 lines of text) covering the years 1465 and 1745 are included under the topic Early Dorwearde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dorwearde research.
+Another 94 words (7 lines of text) covering the years 1465 and 1745 are included under the topic Early Dorwearde History in all our PDF Extended History products and printed products wherever possible.

 Dorwearde Spelling Variations

 Translation in medieval times was an undeveloped science and was often carried out without due care.
 For this reason, many early Scottish names appeared radically altered when written in English.
 The spelling variations of Dorwearde include Dorward, Dorward, Durwood, Dorwood, Dyrwood, Dyrward, Dirward and many more.

 Early Notables of the Dorwearde family (pre 1700)